ryanhayame/Quizzical-Trivia-Game/README.md

 ## Features:
 - Pulls data from Open Trivia Database API
-- Use useState to create variables, mutate them and let variables reactively change on web page
+- Use useState to create variables, mutate them, and let variables reactively change on web page
-- Use useEffect to call external APIs to avoid side effects
+- Use useEffect to pull data from external API
+- Styling changes depending on state

 ## Screenshots
 #### Main Menu